-It took a lot of cajoling to get my sister and I out of the house that lazy, Saturday morning one year ago.
+It took a lot of cajoling to get my sister and me out of the house that lazy Saturday morning one year ago.
 Reluctance bemoaned from our mouths.
 My mom had already laid out the familiar blue and white candle on the kitchen countertop.
 I blearily stared at it as I munched on my peanut butter toast.

 “YAHRZEIT.”
 It was spelled out in bold, blue letters.
-To those unfamiliar with the term, let me explain.
-A yahrzeit is a death day, marking the day of a loved one, traditionally a parent’s passing.
+To those unfamiliar with the term, a yahrzeit is a death day, marking the day of a loved one’s passing.
 I think it is particular to Judaism that we celebrate the day of the death instead of the day of the birth: focusing on the life they lived, instead of when they were born.

 When I was younger I believed a yahrzeit was an American thing: something everybody did.
-I also believed it to be spelled yardsite, as if to mark the place in the yard where one was buried.
-I imagined a white, picketed fence, impeccably cut, unnaturally green grass, and the perfect family of the 1950s looming over a small mark in the yard where the loved one was buried: postcard perfect Americana.
-As I stared at it again I realized I should have noticed the Hebrew letters gracing the side.
+I also believed it to be spelled “yardsite,” as if to mark the place in the yard where one was buried.
+I imagined a white picketed fence, impeccably cut green grass, and the perfect family of the 1950s looming over the burial marker in the yard – postcard perfect Americana.
 My family gathered around the candle.
 My dad began reciting the Kaddish, the prayer for mourning, “V’git gadal, v’yit kadash …”

 I joined in on the words that I remembered.
-The Kaddish is one of the most beautiful prayers in Judaism, it follows a thumping cadence that mirrors to me the beating of a broken heart becoming whole again.
-The same cadence spoken, cried, and anguished by millions of Jews for generations: the same cadence spoken at my grandfather’s funeral, the same cadence that will be spoken at my parents’ funeral and at my own funeral.
-The same prayer passed down from death to death, to life to life.
+The Kaddish is one of the most beautiful prayers in Judaism; it follows a thumping cadence that mirrors the beating of a broken heart becoming whole again.
+The same cadence spoken and cried in anguish by millions of Jews for generations, the same cadence spoken at my grandfather’s funeral, the same cadence that will be spoken at my parents’ funerals and at my own.
+The same prayer passed down from death to death, from life to life.

 My dad wrapped his arm around my mom.
 My dad was close with my grandfather too.
-As the story goes by my grandfather’s retelling, a young man came up to him and offered to help unload books from his car for his book lecture.
-The man told him that he was inspired by my grandfather’s first book, his distinctly Jewish name and that he was a recently tenured professor at UC Berkeley.
+As the story goes – by my grandfather’s telling, – a young man came up to him and offered to help unload books from his car before my grandfather’s book lecture.
+The man told him that he was inspired by my grandfather’s first book, his distinctly Jewish name, and that he was a recently tenured professor at UC Berkeley.
 Jewish, check.
 Professor, check.
 And he loves my books!
 “Have you met my daughter?” my grandfather asked.

 It was love at first sight.

-My parents urged my sister and I into our winter coats and long pants.
+My parents urged my sister and me into our winter coats and long pants.
 “C’mon,” my mom told us, “we’re going to his grave today.”